 We also asked if respondents had spent time in a rehab facility.
 30% of LGBTQ+ respondents said they had spent some amount of time.
 This was again a higher rate than our heterosexual respondents.

 At Desert Hope Treatment, we’re committed to providing a support system and a way for people to get help when they need it.
 With that in mind, we asked respondents about their support systems and if they felt their sexuality made a difference in their ability to get help.
-We found that nearly half (47%) of LGBTQ+ individuals did not feel like they had a support system when they needed to end their use.
+We found that more than half (53%) of LGBTQ+ individuals did not feel like they had a support system when they needed to end their use.
 Additionally, 30% felt that their sexuality made it more difficult to get the help they needed.
 These are alarming statistics and ones that we are committed to helping reduce.